+Emily H. Brechting joined the Susan Mast ALS Foundation in January 2020.
 Emily is passionate about supporting families experiencing ALS.
-After traveling the ALS journey with a close friend, she explored and pursued ways to provide expanded psychological support to ALS patients, caregivers, and family members.
+After experiencing the ALS journey with a close friend, she pursued ways to provide expanded psychological support to ALS patients, caregivers, and family members.
 Working with SMAF allows Emily to combine professional expertise and personal experience to serve West Michigan families living with ALS.

-Engaging in supportive counseling for patients, caregivers, and/or family members:
+- Engaging in supportive counseling for patients, caregivers, and/or family members:

-Processing and adapting to the diagnosis
+- Processing and adapting to the diagnosis

-Grieving the progression of the disease and the changes in roles
+- Grieving the progression of the disease and the changes in roles

-Preparing for and engaging in difficult conversations with loved ones
+- Preparing for and engaging in difficult conversations with loved ones

-Facilitating discussions about challenging medical decisions
+- Facilitating discussions about challenging medical decisions

-Engaging in existential and end-of-life discussions and preparing for death
+- Engaging in existential and end-of-life discussions and preparing for death

-Processing loss and dealing with grief for caregivers and family members
+- Processing loss and dealing with grief for caregivers and family members

-Expanding and improving coping and stress tolerance skills for patients and caregivers
+- Expanding and improving coping and stress tolerance skills for patients and caregivers

-Addressing symptoms of depression and anxiety in patients and caregivers
+- Addressing symptoms of depression and anxiety in patients and caregivers

 616-622-3066 ext.
 5